So, what’s the truth? Is goal setting manipulation? Goal setting is one of the most important tools an individual can use to achieve success.

 Tips On How To Stop Being Manipulated By Others’ Goals

 Most people would agree that we would like to be in control of our lives.
 We want to be the masters of our destiny and make our own decisions.
 However, sometimes we find ourselves being manipulated by others without even realizing it.

 This can happen in both our personal and professional lives and can prevent us from achieving our goals.
 Here are some tips on how to spot manipulation, and how to reclaim control over your life.

 - In order to achieve your destiny, you must be in control of your life and all the little moments that make it up.
-It’s up to you to decide how to feel, what to focus on, and who you will allow to influence you?
-It might sound like a lofty goal, but it’s actually within reach – with a bit of practice.
+It’s up to you to decide how to feel, what to focus on, and who you will allow to influence you.
+It might sound like a lofty goal, but it’s actually within reach – with a bit of practice

-Is goal setting a behavior?
+Is goal setting a behaviour?

-No, goal setting is not a behavior.
+No, goal setting is not a behaviour.
 Rather, it is a process that helps you to identify and focus on your goals.
 By clarifying your goals, you can set yourself up for success and avoid getting sidetracked or overwhelmed by other obligations.

 Are goals motives?